KylefromWI/CFK-Python/StockMarketGame.md

 ## Backlog (In no particular order)

 * Give the user an account update after they buy or sell
 * Tell the user their percent of ownership in each company based off their shares
-* Include a netWorth function that tells the user the current total value of their holdings
-  * Use the netWorth function to end the game by telling the user their total money amount
 * Include high/low risk stocks and inform the user about them
 * Show the user each stock's recent history
 * Add an "Easter egg" where the program collects the user's CC details